 For an inspection, the chimney needs to be very clean in order to see if there are cracks or damage.
 If your chimney is clean enough, we can do an inspection without sweeping it.
 In most cases we bill inspections as regular service calls.
 Please see our pricing page for our rates for service calls.

-We offer three inspections: Level 1, Level 2, and Level 3.
+We offer two inspection types for insurance reports: Level 2 and Level 3.

 - A level 3 inspection involves taking apart the chimney to look at the inside.
 This work is done on an hourly basis.